1qh/sad/en/en.md

 Typically, they represent screens for communicating with the users, allowing information to be collected or results to be displayed

-They may also represent (hardware/software) interfaces between the sys & devices that it controls or collects information
+They may also represent (hardware/sw) interfaces between sys & devices that it controls or collects information

 For each pair of (actor, use case), there must be at least one boundary class